Terrence Clarke: College career

 In his college debut on November 25, 2020, Clarke posted 12 points, four rebounds, four assists, and three steals in an 81–45 win over Morehead State.
 Due to a right leg injury, he was limited to eight games during the season, seven in non-conference play and one in the SEC tournament, making six starts and averaging 9.6 points, 2.6 rebounds and two assists per game.
 Clarke scored a career-high 22 points against the Georgia Tech Yellow Jackets on December 6, 2020.
-He finished his collegiate career with seventy-seven points over 229 minutes played.
+He finished his collegiate career with 77 points over 229 minutes played.
 On March 19, 2021, Clarke announced that he would forgo his remaining college eligibility and declare for the 2021 NBA draft.
 One day prior to his death, Clarke signed with Klutch Sports Group.

 Death and tributes

 Following a workout with teammate Brandon Boston Jr., Clarke died on April 22, 2021, in Los Angeles, California, after being involved in a traffic collision.
-The Los Angeles Police Department stated that Clarke was driving at a high speed when he ran a red light, hitting a car that was turning left and then hit a pole and block wall.
+The Los Angeles Police Department stated that Clarke was driving at an extremely high speed when he ran a red light, hitting a car that was turning left and then hit a pole and block wall.
 He was driving a 2021 Genesis GV80 without wearing his seat belt properly.
 He was 19 years old.
 Clarke's agent Rich Paul said Clarke was motivated, was in the best shape of his life, had grown to 6'8" and was putting in work to be a lottery pick in the 2021 NBA draft.

 On July 29, 2021, between the 14th and 15th picks of the 2021 NBA draft, NBA Commissioner Adam Silver made Clarke a ceremonial pick, fulfilling his dream of being drafted to the NBA.
 Clarke's mother Osmine, brother Gavin, and sister Tatyana accepted on his behalf.
-For the NBA's Rising Stars Challenge during the NBA's 2021–22 All-Star weekend, his mother received an honorary jersey of Clarke's for the game.
+For the Rising Stars Challenge during the 2022 NBA All-Star Weekend, his mother received an honorary jersey of Clarke's for the game.

+On February 17, 2024, during the 2024 NBA All Star Weekend, Celtics player Jaylen Brown paid tribute to Clarke by wearing his high school jersey during the Final Round of the NBA Slam Dunk Contest.
+Brown also wore a “Clarke” Celtics jersey during the Celtics 2024 championship victory parade.